shaheen-senpai/Thunderbolts-KV/README.md

 If you encounter any issues:

-1. Make sure your Gemini API key is correctly set in the backend `.env` file
+1. Make sure your API keys is correctly set in the backend `.env` file
 2. Check that both frontend and backend servers are running
 3. Clear your browser cache and local storage if you experience UI issues